ShannonPaige/messenger/README.md

 #### Database
 - Next I drew out the database schema on paper.
 I knew that there would need to be Users and Messages.
 A user has many messages and each message belongs to 2 users.

+### Controllers
+- After sketching out the views that would be needed for this app, I decided there needed to be 3 controllers: Sessions(new, create, destroy), Users(show), and Messages(index, create).
+I realize that having a form for new messages on the messages#index view is not RESTful, but it made the most sense for the user.

 ## Features to Add
-- More testing, especially sad paths
+- More testing, especially sad paths, validation and security
 - Prettier UI
-- Instead of giving a user a list of all other users, let them search for members and add them to a favorites list.
+- Instead of giving a user a list of all other users, let them search for members and add them to a favorites list
-- Highlight which conversations have new messages waiting.
+- Highlight which conversations have new messages waiting
+- Indicate which users are currently online

 ## To Run Messenger
 ### Locally